Pupil Premium & Year 7 Catch Up

 IN THIS SECTION

-A number of students identified as Pupil Premium will have been in receipt of Free School Meals.
-Parents who receive financial assistance If you feel that your child may be eligible to receive this support
+If you have been in receipt of financial assistance otherwise or feel that your child may be eligible to receive this support then please use the link below to submit an application to County.

 How must this funding be used?